Endogen/tgbf/README.md

 If you don't want to provide the token in a file then you have two other options:
 - Provide it as a command line argument: `-tkn <your token>`
 - Provide it as an input on the command line (**MOST SECURE**): `-input-tkn`

-### wallet.json
-This file holds the private key of the TRX wallet that belongs to the bot and from which payouts will be send to users.

 ## Usage
 In order to run the bot you need to execute it with the Python interpreter.
 If you don't have any idea where to host the bot, take a look at [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots).
 Services like [Heroku](https://www.heroku.com) (free) will work fine.
 You can also run the script locally on your own computer for testing purposes.